NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 which allows simple arrows, homing missiles, bouncing projectiles, grenades, and blast projectiles to share the same core lifecycle.

 Projectile Behaviors are owned by the **Projectile Behavior Component**.
 The component receives projectile lifecycle events from the actor and forwards them to each behavior in order.
-Behaviors can also opt into ticking, subobject replication, or RPC support when needed.

 The default projectile actor creates a Projectile Behavior Component with the standard behavior stack: